 \textbf{Temporal ratio mapping.} Given audio boundaries $\mathcal{B}_a$ detected on $N_a$ audio tokens, we project them onto video token indices via linear scaling:

 where $N_v$ is the total number of video tokens.
 The projected boundaries $\mathcal{B}_v = \{b_0^v, b_1^v, \ldots, b_S^v\}$ are deduplicated, sorted, and clamped to $[0, N_v]$, with $b_0^v = 0$ and $b_S^v = N_v$ enforced.
-This ensures each video segment corresponds to a semantically coherent audio segment.
-Unlike implicit alignment via fixed step sizes, our approach captures semantic-level correspondences---a scene change coinciding with a sentence pause will naturally become a shared boundary for both modalities.
+The resulting segments are audio-guided rather than hard visual cuts: they encourage video compression to follow audio-derived temporal structure, while the final video token mask is still computed from visual embeddings within each segment.

 \textbf{Strength-based boundary refinement.} The projected boundaries $\mathcal{B}_v$ may produce video segments shorter than the minimum required by interleaved spatial-temporal compression ($2K$ tokens, i.e., two frames).
 To resolve this, we apply a greedy refinement: each inner boundary $b_i^v$ is assigned a strength $p_{b_i^a}^{\text{boundary}}$ from its corresponding audio position.
 We sort inner boundaries by strength in descending order and greedily insert them into the final set $\mathcal{B}_v^*$, initialized as $\{0, N_v\}$.
 A boundary is accepted only if both adjacent segments exceed $2K$ tokens: